JuliaGtk/Gtk4Makie.jl/README.md

 Interactive [Makie](https://github.com/JuliaPlots/Makie.jl) plots in [Gtk4](https://github.com/JuliaGtk/Gtk4.jl) windows.

 This package combines GTK's GtkGLArea and the GLMakie backend.
 Mouse and keyboard interactivity works just like in GLMakie's GLFW-based backend.
 There are two ways to draw GLMakie plots using Gtk4Makie:
+1. As single plots in windows (`GTKScreen`) analogous to GLMakie's `GLScreen`.
-1. In widgets (`GtkMakieWidget`), which can be placed at will inside other Gtk4 layout widgets.
+2. In widgets (`GtkMakieWidget`), which can be placed at will inside other Gtk4 layout widgets.
-2. As single plots in windows (`GTKScreen`) analogous to GLMakie's `GLScreen`.

 For the window-based plots, Control-W (or Command-W on a Mac) closes the window and F11 (or Command-Shift-F on a Mac) fullscreens the window.
 Control-S (or Command-S on a Mac) opens a dialog for saving the figure to a PNG file.

+The widget (#2 above) is unfortunately currently not very stable.
+There is an issue with adding new plots to an existing widget, and not setting up the widget in the right way results in a crash.
+Users should try to use option #1 if possible.

 ## Installation and quick start